ahnafshahrear/Parallel-Processing-And-Distributed-System-Lab/readme.md

 </pre>

-### Installation of MPI through Windows Subsystem for Linux
+## Installation of MPI in Windows Subsystem for Linux
 - **Go to `Turn Windows features on or off` & turn on the `Windows Subsystem for Linux`**
 - **Now go to windows Terminal & run the 1st command (if doesn't work run the 2nd command)**
 <pre>